A uniqueness theorem for asymptotically cylindrical shrinking Ricci solitons: Introduction

-When the underlying manifold $(\tilde{M}, \tilde{g})$ is complete, however, Theorem \ref{thm:main} implies that it must be globally isometric to a quotient of $(\Cc^k, g_k)$. \begin{corollary} Suppose that, in addition to the assumptions in Theorem \ref{thm:main}, the manifold $(\tilde{M}, \tilde{g})$ is complete.
+When the underlying manifold $(\tilde{M}, \tilde{g})$ is complete, however, one expects to be able to say more; in this case, Theorem \ref{thm:main} implies that $(\tilde{M}, \tilde{g})$ must be globally isometric to a quotient of $(\Cc^k, g_k)$. \begin{corollary} Suppose that, in addition to the assumptions in Theorem \ref{thm:main}, the manifold $(\tilde{M}, \tilde{g})$ is complete.
 Then, either $(\tilde{M}, \tilde{g})$ is isometric to $(\Cc^k, g_k)$, or $k = n-1$ and $(\tilde{M}, \tilde{g})$ is isometric to the quotient $(\Cc^{n-1}, g_{n-1})\slash \Gamma$ where $\Gamma = \{\operatorname{Id}, \gamma\}$ and $\gamma(\theta, z) = (-\theta, -z)$. \end{corollary} The techniques of this paper are rather specialized to address the local problem of uniqueness in Theorem \ref{thm:main}.
-We expect that it should be possible to weaken or eliminate entirely the assumption on the rate of convergence to the cylinder when the manifold is complete.
-We have also not attempted here to optimize the decay assumption in terms of the number of derivatives on $\gt - g_k$.
-An inspection of the proof shows that shows that we require \eqref{eq:ac1} to hold for finitely many $m$; by an interpolation argument it is enough to assume that the derivatives $\nabla^{(m)}_{g_k}(\gt - g_k)$ are merely bounded.
+We expect that when $(\tilde{M}, \tilde{g})$ is complete, it should be possible to weaken (or eliminate entirely) the assumption on the rate of convergence to the cylinder.
+In fact, even here we haven't fully optimized the formulation of condition \eqref{eq:ac1}, nor do we really require its full strength to obtain the conclusion of Theorem \ref{thm:main}.
+For example, using an interpolation argument, it isn't hard to see that a metric $\gt$ on $\Cc^k_r$ is strongly asymptotic to $(\Cc^k, g_k)$ provided only that

+for all $l \geq 0$ and $m\geq 1$.
+An inspection of the proof shows, moreover, that our argument actually only requires that the pull-back of the metric $\gt$ satisfy \eqref{eq:ac12} for $m$ less than some universal constant $m_0$.